bnmrly/news-today-back-end/README.md

 ## Acknowledgments

-Sincere thanks to all the great staff at Northcoders, particularly Ant Medina who has requested a special acknowledgement, and Jac Darby for the great support, as well as all my fellow students.
+Thanks to my fellow students and all the great staff at Northcoders, with special thanks to Jac Darby, for his support and mentorship.